samarpita-saha293/PRAGED/Miscellaneous/home_scripts/README.md

-Here, we have retained all scripts that could be run from /home/diag_ashwin/
+Here, we have retained a copy of all scripts that could be run from /home/diag_ashwin/